winglang/wing/rfcs/sdk-spec.md

   timeout: duration?;
 }

-struct QueueOnMessageProps { /* elided */ }
+struct QueueAddConsumerProps { /* elided */ }

 resource Queue {
   init(props: QueueProps = {});

   /**
-   * Run a function whenever a message is pushed to the queue.
+   * Run an inflight in a cloud function whenever a message is pushed to the queue.
-   *
-   * TODO: should we throw / warn the user if the function's timeout is greater than
-   * the queue's timeout?
    */
-  on_message(fn: inflight (message: Serializable) => void, opts: QueueOnMessageProps?): cloud.Function;
+  add_consumer(fn: inflight (message: Serializable) => void, opts: QueueAddConsumerProps?): cloud.Function;

   /**
    * Push a message to the queue.